drusho/SQLPage-Workout-Logger/reports/2025-06-15/2025-06-15 - SQL Comment Documentation.md

 - Implement more complex progression logic based on `ProgressionModels` table.
 - Add validation for required form parameters to prevent SQL errors.
 - The 1RM estimation formula is hardcoded; consider making it dynamic.
-- The new logic for saving a workout should be: 1.
-Your form should now be able to submit multiple sets of reps and weight.
-2. In action_save_workout.sql, you will first perform a single INSERT into the WorkoutLog table to create the main workout session entry.
-3. You will then get the LogID of the row you just created.
-4. Finally, you will loop through the sets submitted by the form and perform multiple INSERT statements into the new WorkoutSetLog table, using the LogID from step 3 to link them all together.

 ---
 ### `action_update_profile.sql`